Get all the latest data for South Africa

 So, is now a good time?

-Please note this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property decision.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in South Africa.

 Is it smart to buy now in South Africa, or should I wait as of 2026?